 Vienna’s famous Spanish Riding School features a breed of horse known as Lipizzaner (often called Lipizzan in North America), who trace their lineage back to the sixteenth century.
 Only the stallions are used in the school.

 Cast your minds back to the occupation of Spain by the Moors, which began in the early 8th century and lasted until the fall of Grenada in 1492.
 One of the many positive consequences of this long exposure to Moorish influence was cross-breeding of Arabic and Iberian horses.

 The resultant “Spanish horses” proved particularly well suited to the needs of the classical horse rider’s art, combining elegance and strength with a noted ability to pick up the moves required.

-In 1580, it was Archduke Karl von Hapsburg who decided to establish a stud farm for breeding his own Spanish horses.
-The stud was located near Lipizza, the Italian name for Lipica, now in modern-day Slovenia.
-The doors opened to the first influx of mares and stallions in 1585.
+It was Archduke Karl von Hapsburg who decided to establish a stud farm for breeding his own Spanish horses.
+This stud was located near Lipizza, the Italian name for Lipica, now in modern-day Slovenia.
+The doors opened to the first influx of mares and stallions in the 1580s.